Irenezs/Notes/Non-Work/DnD/Inventory.md

 coals latch onto the lumps in wraith drunkard daughter taken by darkness

-girl walking through East woods saw worst nightmares that turned into this girl attacked wizard, wizard says can help her
+girl walking through West woods saw worst nightmares in a pit that turned into this girl attacked wizard, wizard says can help her